syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 ### Universal Windows Platform (UWP)

-To launch the SfDataGrid in UWP, call the `SfDataGridRenderer.Init()` in the `MainPage` constructor before the LoadApplication is called as demonstrated in the following code example:
+To launch the SfDataGrid in UWP, call the `SfDataGridRenderer.Init()` in the `MainPage` constructor before the LoadApplication is called as demonstrated in the following code example.

 {% highlight c# %}
 public MainPage()